 J.D., 1988, Yale Law School

-Janet Stearns, Dean of Students and Lecturer in Law, joined the Law School's administration in October, 1999 as director of the International and Foreign Graduate Programs.
-In 2007 she was appointed to the position of Dean of Students.
-She and her team provide a wide range of services to our student body.
-Since 2011, Dean Stearns also teaches Professional Responsibility each fall and spring semester.
+Janet Stearns, Dean of Students and Lecturer in Law, joined the University of Miami Law School in October, 1999 as director of International and Foreign Graduate Programs.
+In 2007 she was appointed Dean of Students.
+Since 2011, Dean Stearns also regularly teaches Professional Responsibility.